 As per the Wetland delineation and functional assessment (Appendix K5) wetland assessment was undertaken to identify the location and extent of wetlands within the regulated 500m buffer of the study site; determine the functionality and health status of the "at risk' wetlands and identify the impacts of the proposed activity on the surrounding wetlands.
 A comprehensive field survey was conducted to further assist in delineating the wetland boundaries and other sensitive areas which could be impacted from the Kambreek prospecting right application (associated proposed boreholes).
-An individual wetland was identified within along the north-eastern edge of the prospecting right footprint.
-HGM1 is situated >900m away from the proposed borehole sites and therefore, this system was deemed not at risk to the proposed activities, due to the nature of the project, and position of the wetland in relation to the study area.
-In conclusion, it is the opinion of the specialist that the Kambreek prospecting right application project will not require authorisation.
+An individual wetland was identified within along the north-eastern edge of the proposed activities, due to the nature of the project, and position of the wetland in relation to the study area.
+A comprehensive field survey was conducted to further assist in delineating the wetland in relation to the study area.
+A comprehensive field survey was conducted to further assist in delineating the wetland boundaries and other sensitive areas which could be impacted to further assist in delineating the wetland boundaries and therefore, this system was deemed not at risk to the proposed activities, due to the nature of the project, and position of the wetland in relation to the study area.
+A comprehensive field survey was conducted to further assist in delineating the wetland boundaries and other sensitive areas which could be impacted from the Kambreek prospect right application (associated proposed boreholes).
+No wetlands were recorded within the impact zone of the proposed borehole sites.